SE17GroupH/SE17_TeamH_Ideas/ideasDoc.md

-- Meeting new people in gym/sports/activity based on location
+- Meeting new people in gym/sports/activity based on location Literature from Google Scholar:
+  1.

 - Repo of dangerous areas, incidents, thefts - crowdsourced?
+  Possible resemblance to what's been found on News aggregator

 - File organizers /Download manager
     - categorize into music/videos/docs
     - provide more utility features?